-- " Students who transfer to Paris Junior College are required to submit an official transcript from all previously attended institutions to the Office of Admissions & Records prior to the end of their first semester of attendance. - " Students are responsible for providing supporting documentation (school catalog, course syllabus/description, etc.) for transcript evaluation when necessary.

-- " The official transcript evaluation will be maintained in the student's permanent file in the Office of Admissions & Records. - " A student wanting to appeal the transcript evaluation may direct his/her appeal to the Registrar.
+- " Students who transfer to Paris Junior College are required to submit an official transcript from all previously attended institutions to the Office of Admissions & Records prior to the end of their first semester of attendance. - " Students receiving VA education benefits are required to have all prior credit reviewed by the school, with credit awarded where applicable.
+This review includes all credits from military service as well as all post-secondary institutions previously attended.
+The school is responsible to obtain copies of all post-secondary and military transcripts for all veteran students receiving or requesting to receive VA education benefits.
+This requirement applied to all approved programs of study offered by the school.
+(Title 38 Code of Federal Regulations 21.4253(d)(3) and 21.4254(c)(4)). - " Students are responsible for providing supporting documentation (school catalog, course syllabus/description, etc.) for transcript evaluation when necessary. - " The official transcript evaluation will be maintained in the student's permanent file in the Office of Admissions & Records. - " A student wanting to appeal the transcript evaluation may direct his/her appeal to the Registrar.
 The Registrar will then confer with the appropriate vice president and notify the student within 30 days of the date of the appeal as to the decision. - " Transfer students intending to graduate from Paris Junior College should know that a minimum of twenty-five percent (25%) of their coursework applying to graduation must be completed at PJC.

 A transfer student from a Texas public institution or from an accredited Texas private or out of state institution, if the receiving institution determines that the student has successfully completed a related introductory college-level course with an A, B, C, or D, the institution will report a student TSI complete in the related area.

 Information on all college programs may be obtained by writing:

-Registrar Paris Junior College 2400 Clarksville Street Paris, Texas 75460 (903) 782-0425
+Registrar Paris Junior College 2400 Clarksville Street Paris, Texas 75460 903.782.0425